Iran says cyberattack closes gas stations across country

-DUBAI, United Arab Emirates (AP) — A cyberattack targeted gas stations Tuesday across Iran, shutting down a government system managing fuel subsidies and leaving angry motorists stranded in long lines at shuttered stations.
+DUBAI, United Arab Emirates (AP) — A cyberattack crippled gas stations across Iran on Tuesday, leaving angry motorists stranded in long lines.

-No group immediately claimed responsibility for the attack, though it bore similarities to another months earlier that seemed to directly challenge Iran’s Supreme Leader Ayatollah Ali Khamenei as the country’s economy buckles under American sanctions.
+No group immediately claimed responsibility for the attack, which rendered useless the government-issued electronic cards that many Iranians use to buy subsidized fuel at the pump.

+It bore similarities to another attack months earlier that seemed to directly challenge Iran’s Supreme Leader Ayatollah Ali Khamenei as the country’s economy buckles under American sanctions.
+Those economic problems worsen as the U.S. and Iran have yet to jointly re-enter Tehran’s tattered nuclear deal with world powers.

 State television quoted an unnamed official in the country’s National Security Council acknowledging the cyberattack, hours after it aired images of long lines of cars waiting to fill up in Tehran.
-An Associated Press journalist also saw lines of cars at a Tehran gas station, with the pumps off and the station closed.
+Associated Press journalists also saw lines of cars at Tehran gas stations, with the pumps off and the station closed.

-State TV said Oil Ministry officials were holding an “emergency meeting” to solve the technical problem.
+“I have been waiting a couple of hours for the gas stations to reopen so that I can fill up,” said a motorcyclist who gave his name only as Farzin.
+“There is no fuel wherever I go.”

 The semiofficial ISNA news agency, which first called the incident a cyberattack, said it saw those trying to buy fuel with a government-issued card through the machines instead receive a message reading “cyberattack 64411.”
 Most Iranians rely on those subsidies to fuel their vehicles, particularly amid the country’s economic problems.

-While ISNA didn’t acknowledge the number’s significance, that number is associated to a hotline run through Khamenei’s office that handles questions about Islamic law.
+While ISNA didn’t acknowledge the number’s significance, that number is associated with a hotline run through Khamenei’s office that handles questions about Islamic law.
 ISNA later removed its reports, claiming that it too had been hacked.
 Such claims of hacking can come quickly when Iranian outlets publish news that angers the theocracy.

 Farsi-language satellite channels abroad published videos apparently shot by drivers in Isfahan, a major Iranian city, showing electronic billboards there reading: “Khamenei!
 Where is our gas?”
 Another said: “Free gas in Jamaran gas station,” a reference to the home of the late Supreme Leader Ayatollah Ruhollah Khomeini.